Sport & Injuries

 When a bone is broken, it will initially need to be x-rayed or scanned and your medical doctor will decide on a course of action that may be splinting, an open surgical reduction or no action at all.

 But the trauma that caused the break is not confined to the broken bone - that just the bit that snapped!
 For that reason it gets all the attention, while other parts remain un-attended.

-But every bit of tissue in anyway connected to the site of the fracture will be severely strained and the muscles and fascia will be traumatised too - in spasm and contracted.
+Every bit of tissue in anyway connected to the site of the fracture - and that is the whole body, since the body is one functional unit - will be severely strained and the muscles and fascia will be traumatised too - in spasm and contracted.
 That contraction may be so strong that the overall body becomes inefficient and unbalanced.
 Your fatigue can become disabling itself.

 A fractured toe, foot or leg will have mechanical consequences throughout the body, such as ankle derangement and lower limb congestion.
-It will unbalance the pelvis which contains the Centre of Gravity of the body, so the whole body will be skewed.
+It will unbalance the pelvis which contains the centre of gravity of the body, so the whole body will be skewed.
 A fractured wrist, arm or elbow will directly pull on the upper ribs and neck.
 A fractured rib will restrict your lung function and breathing.
-An accident, such as a fall, will also have repercussions thoughout the body.
+An accident, such as a fall, will also have repercussions throughout the body.
 It is simply unavoidable.

 Its exactly like driving a car with unbalanced wheels or a flat tyre - it is hard to steer, uses more fuel, and it damages the whole car the more you drive it.

 So how can we help?
 We start at the base and move up, releasing the area around the fracture (although not the fracture itself), and then we follow the strain and tenderness upwards.
 By releasing the strains, and reducing the pain and tenderness, the blood supply, drainage and lymph flows more freely, and a normal fluid efficiency can be achieved.